Professor H. L. Bray

 25. Respect: Treat everyone, including yourself, with respect, kindness, and generosity, without empowering bad behavior.

-27. Inclusiveness: Help others achieve their full potential for making their unique contribution to the world.
+27. Inclusiveness: Help all good people, including those outside your usual circles, make their unique contribution to the world.

 28. Diversity: Appreciate everyone's gifts to the world, including those who have different backgrounds and ideas.